-➤ Hear shouting and violence happening in the house.

-See injuries later.

-➤ Be affected by a parent's behaviour changing a lot.

-➤ Be looked after badly because of the abuse.
+- Hear something violent happening in the next room. - See injuries later. - Be affected by a parent's behaviour changing a lot. - Be looked after badly because of the abuse.
 This is called neglect.

 How a child or young adult is affected by living with domestic abuse depends on many things.
 They include: